Derek Asamoah: Cheshunt

 In 2020 Asamoah joined Cheshunt where his son also plays.

+Later career

+Following a spell with New Salamis, he departed in October 2023 as the club's record goalscorer, joining Brighlingsea Regent; he described the move as 'an offer I can't refuse'.
+He made his league debut for the club in a 2–3 defeat at Wroxham on 28 October, scoring his first goals in the 4–1 win over Bowers & Pitsea on 16 December.

+In September 2025, Asamoah joined Isthmian League South East Division club Sittingbourne.

 International career

 In October 2006, Asamoah was included in the Ghana national football team for friendlies against Japan and South Korea, in which he made his international debut, he has made another three appearances for Ghana, looking to gain a place in the Milovan Rajevac squad for the 2010 African Cup of Nations and the World Cup.
 During the winter transfer window pause, the Ghana coach announced that having many talented footballers in his team, he would eye him to be included in the squad for the Cup, seeing as many Lokomotiv Sofia games as possible.

 On 7 November 2011, Asamoah returned to the national team again for the first time since 2008.
 He was recalled to the national team for friendlies against Gabon and Sierra Leone by new head coach Goran Stevanović.
 On 15 November 2011, Asamoah scored his first international goal against Gabon in stoppage time to win the game 2–1 for Ghana.